 Easy Tiramisu Without Alcohol Recipe

 Disclaimer: This article may contains affiliate links.
-That means if you click a link and make a purchase, we make a small commission at no extra cost to you.
+That means if you click a link and make a purchase, we may make a small commission.
+As an Amazon Associate we earn from qualifying purchases.
 For more information, see our privacy policy.

 This tiramisu without alcohol recipe also uses the classic Italian technique, first invented in Treviso, Italy (a city in the Veneto region near Venice).
 While lots of tiramisu recipes outside of Europe use whipped cream and mascarpone in between the layers of coffee-soaked ladyfingers, the traditional version uses eggs to get the same consistency.

 This recipe is incredibly easy and only uses a handful of ingredients.
 It is also, if you ask me, simply a perfect dessert.
-It’s not fancy but it is also the perfect thing to serve for special occasions – or as the final course of a delicious Italian meal (perhaps after spaghetti carbonara or pasta puttanesca!).
+It’s not fancy but it is also the ideal thing to serve for special occasions – or as the final course of a delicious Italian meal (perhaps after spaghetti carbonara or pasta puttanesca!).

 If you’re looking for an alcohol-free version of tiramisu that also doesn’t use any heavy whipping cream, then you’ve come to the right place.
 The recipe is easy to make and only gets better as it sits in the fridge!